-(Sum of the students from the year-end enrollment enrolled in a course with a course level code of '03' or '04') ÷ (The total year-end enrollment count that is tied to the home school)
+- (Sum of the students from the year-end enrollment enrolled in a course with a course level code of '03' or '04') ÷ (The total year-end enrollment count that is tied to the home school) - At the state level, all counts/percentages should be based on unduplicated students counts.

-Percentage of students who are enrolled in any dual-credit course where college credit was earned
+Percentage of students who are enrolled in any dual-credit course where college credit could be earned

-(Sum of the high school students from the year-end enrollment who has a dual-credit course code of 'yes' and the student earned college credit) ÷ (The total high school students from the year-end enrollment count that is tied to the home school)
+- (Sum of the high school students from the year-end enrollment who has a dual-credit course code of 'yes' and the student earned college credit) ÷ (The total high school students from the year-end enrollment count that is tied to the home school) - At the state level, all counts/percentages should be based on unduplicated students counts.